serhii73/python-reference/docs/strings.md

     Three
     GO!

 Backslash symbol `\` is used to include quotation marks in the string.
-This is called *escaping*, because the symbol escapes the regular treatment and plays another role.
+This is called *escaping*.

 ```python
 line = "She said \"Hi\" to me"